jaanga/lib/db/readme.md

 Moving around is as easy as changing TV channels.
 You can go to the next channel by clicking.
 Like a multipane file tree viewer.

 You *do not* have have to go and return, go and return, go and return.
-Browse appa and code easily.
+Browse apps and code easily.
 Each screen shows images of the contents
 Handles folders and files